Terms

 • It doesn't contain any "dubious" ADTs

-Here, a "dubious" ADT is something like the below:
+Here, a "dubious" ADT is something like the following:

-// the type `joker-x` is dubious since it contains a noetic argument
+// the type `joker-x` is dubious since it contains a noetic type

 data joker-x {